hynek/argon2-cffi/.github/CONTRIBUTING.md

 `argon2_cffi.func()` now doesn't crash the Large Hadron Collider anymore when passed the *foobar* argument.
 The bug really *was* nasty.
 ```

+---

+Again, this list is mainly to help you to get started by codifying tribal knowledge and expectations.
+If something is unclear, feel free to ask for help!

+Please note that this project is released with a Contributor [Code of Conduct](https://github.com/hynek/argon2-cffi/blob/main/.github/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.
+Please report any harm to [Hynek Schlawack] in any way you find appropriate.

 [CI]: https://github.com/hynek/argon2-cffi/actions